First Month Pregnancy Diet – Foods to Eat & Avoid

 Pregnant women need an extra 300 calories daily to support the baby’s growth.
 However, consuming too many sweets leads to weight gain and gestational diabetes.

-The following sample menu includes a variety of folate-rich foods, such as avocado, spinach, sweet potato, and quinoa.
+The following sample 1st month of pregnancy diet includes a variety of folate-rich foods such as avocado, spinach, sweet potato, and quinoa.
 It also includes lean proteins like chicken and salmon, essential for foetal development.
 Additionally, the snacks provide a healthy dose of fibre and vitamins.
 Remember to speak to your healthcare provider before making any major dietary changes during pregnancy.
 You can follow this chart or a similar one to curate in your 1st month pregnancy diet.

 1. Breakfast